About Me

 - Chancellor's Lists of Spring and Fall Quarter 2020, Pierce College, WA

-- ESCAP/WMO Typhoon Committee member for long range forcasting (2017), Thai Meteorological Department, Bangkok, Thailand
+- ESCAP/WMO Typhoon Committee member for long-range forecasting (2017)

-- Committee and Secretary of the Automatic Weather Stations (AWS) Project 87 Stations (2014), Thai Meteorological Department, Bangkok, Thailand
+- Committee and Secretary of the Automatic Weather Stations (AWS) Project 87 Stations (2014)

-- Committee and Secretary of the Daily Meteorological Dictionary Team (2014), Thai Meteorological Department, Bangkok, Thailand
+- Committee and Secretary of the Daily Meteorological Dictionary Team (2014)

-- Construction Supplies Acceptance Committee and secretary of the Marine Meteorological Warning System Project (2010 - 2013), Thai Meteorological Department, Bangkok, Thailand
+- Construction Supplies Acceptance Committee and secretary of the Marine Meteorological Warning System Project (2010 - 2013)

 Contact